ericxyzhu/Mini-board-games/README.md

-Here are my works during the first half semester of my first year of Computer Science degree, studying Python.

-Both files are board games that exist in real world.
+Code of the project of the Foundations of Programming course